Guardians vs. Tigers Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in three straight games.
-In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.
+- Kwan takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .263 with two doubles, a home run, two walks and an RBI.

 Kwan Recent Games